Author guidelines

 • Pamela Danese

-• Scott Ellis
+• Scott C. Ellis

 Georgia Southern University - USA

-EBS University of Business and Law - Germany
+University of Cologne - Germany

 • Stefan Gold